RhizomeDB/spec/README.md

 # 5 Prior Art

-This is a large amount of prior art in this area.
+There is a large amount of prior art in this area.
 Below are a few resources that were either direct influences, or frequently brought up as comparisons to PomoDB.
 They are presented here alphabetically:

 ## 5.1 [Automerge]